Support Us Button Widget

 Maybe you just can’t wait for curbside pickup.
 Drop the tree off yourself at yard waste drop-offs and organic recycling centers across the metro.

-In KCMO, drop off your tree for $5 with proof of residency (free on Saturdays), from Saturday, Jan.
-6-Saturday, Jan.13, at Missouri Organic Recycling:
+In KCMO, drop off your tree for $5 with proof of residency (free on Saturday, Jan.
+11) at Missouri Organic Recycling:

-Residents in any county can drop off their trees for free in Johnson County through Wednesday, Jan.
+Regardless of residency, folks can drop off their trees for free in Johnson County through Friday, Jan.
 31 at:

 Be sure to properly secure the tree to your car if you opt for this route.
 Find additional, city-specific resources and curbside pickups via Mid-America Regional Council’s extensive list.